Carlos & Geri

 Sharing my passions with others who are interested.

-THE ANSWER: MAKE SOMETHING
+THE ANSWER: MAKE SOMETHING AND PAY-IT-FORWARD

 THE ADVENTURES OF CARLOS & GERI

 The first season will consist of a twelve episode series about two thirteen year old teenagers with a passion for making electronic projects, gadgets and devices that amaze their friends and sometimes get them into and out of trouble.
 One narrative story episode will be released each month.
 In those stories at least one device will be created and/or modified.
+Each story will have an unanticipated twist.
+After the device works as planned, it will reveal something surprising and unexpected.

 Carlos is a 13 year old Hispanic boy in middle school.
 He is a skilled maker with a passion for electronics, mechanics, chemistry and has mad skills woodworking, welding, metalworking and electronics fabrication.
 He can take apart and rebuild anything mechanical or electronic.
 He is always making useful new gadgets and enhancing existing devices.
+He's a good student but prefers subjects where you can get your hands dirty and make something that has never existed before.

 Geri is a 13 year old black girl in middle school.
 She is a skilled maker with a passion for electronics, computers, computer programming and mathematics.
 She can take apart and rebuild any computer.
 She knows the big three computer operating systems backwards and forwards.
 She is conversant with digital communications standards and practices.
+She is a wiz on the Internet and IOT (Internet-Of-Things).

 A FEW GOOD SCREENWRITERS